MayamaTakeshi/ws_speech_server/README.md

 It is mostly a helper for sip-lab to permit it to use speech synth/recog engines like google tts/stt, whisper etc during tests.

-However, at the moment we only support engines 'dtmf-gen' and 'dtmf-det' that are used to simulate speech using DTMF tones.
+At the moment we only support engines 'dtmf-gen', 'dtmf-det', 'gss' and 'gsr'.

 ## Build